workshop & lectures

 Folk Art Flower Pot Appliqué

 In this class each student will learn how to create an original flower pot quilt using paper and fabric folding techniques.
 I will also share helpful appliqué tips and demonstrate my easy needle turn technique.
+Creating your own designs can also be implemented with other applique techniques.

 Material List: Sewing machine, rotary cutter and mat, copy paper, paper scissors with good points, fabric scissors, pencil, eraser, basic sewing supplies.
 Background fabric such as muslin, solids, or a very subtle print, 18"x22".
 Other fabrics either solids or prints in color choices that will contrast against the background fabric.
 Fat quarters and small pieces work well for this.
 Matching 100% cotton thread.